What is Happening in Vail Valley Fall 2022

 Map of Colorado Rivers

-With more demand and a more unpredictable water future, how do we move forward?
-What role do we play and what actions can we take as a headwaters state?
+How do we move forward with more demand and a more unpredictable water future?
+What role do we play, and what actions can we take as a headwaters state?
 How do we balance a system of diverse and demanding uses?
 How do we find hope?

-The Vail Symposium is a grassroots, non-profit organization which provides educational programs for the Vail Valley community.
-These are intended to be thought-provoking, diverse and affordable events for all.
+The Vail Symposium is a grassroots, non-profit organization that provides educational programs for the Vail Valley community.
+These are thought-provoking, diverse, and affordable events for all.

 Venue Address: Colorado Mountain College Vail Valley